tedzhou-okta/okta-idx-js/README.md

 `rawIdxResponse` is an object containing the raw Ion response.
 It is included to cover the uncommon cases that idx-js doesn't serve well, but the goal is to minimize the need and use of it, as any useful information should be more easily obtained in `.neededToProceed`, `.actions`, or `.context`.

+#### idxState.responseMeta

+`responseMeta` is an object containing the base response metadata, such as the http status code and any headers.
+It is included so that any conditional responses for this data (such as authenticator-based error responses) can be checked.

 ## Contributing

 ### Running tests